cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   Type checkers will ignore the inferred type of the input value, and assume the output value has the given type.

+* `range(stop)` or `range(start, stop[, step])` is the range function from the Python standard library.
+The one-argument form returns the integers from zero (inclusive) to `stop`, exclusive.
+The two- and three-argument forms allow overriding the start of the range and overriding the step between successive output values.

 # Overview

 ~~~